 Health care in Fort Lauderdale, Florida is first rate, which is a major boon for senior citizens looking to winter or move there.
 Its hospitals are operated by the North Broward Hospital District, which is the third largest consortium in the United States.
 Fort Lauderdale is also a major center for the building and repairing of yachts due to the number of boating enthusiasts who make their homes there, as well as the numbers of visiting boaters.
 Fort Lauderdale has over 100 marinas housing 42,000 boats and hosts the world's largest international boat show on a yearly basis.

 Neighborhoods and Home Styles in Fort Lauderdale, FL

 Fort Lauderdale, FL has a neighborhood recognition program wherein neighborhood organizations must apply to the city for official recognition as a neighborhood.
 There are over sixty neighborhoods in Fort Lauderdale registered under this program and an additional thirty that have not been officially recognized.
 Many of these neighborhoods are newer planned developments or gated communities featuring new condos or time shares.
 Others are older, more heterogeneous suburban neighborhoods populated by single-family homes, and still others are more built-up areas near downtown that have a lot of apartment complexes.
-Whatever you're looking for there's a neighborhood in Fort Lauderdale that has it.
+Whatever you're looking for there's a neighborhood here that has it.